 Legendary golf course designer Pete Dye passed away in 2019 but his legacy will live on as generations of golfers and PGA Tour players will compete on his courses.
 Indeed, the recently titled American Express, previously known as the Desert Classic, visits a Dye design.

-The Stadium Course at PGA West one of two courses used for this pro-am along with the Nicklaus Course, which is also at PGA West.
+The Pete Dye Stadium Course at PGA West is one of three courses used for this pro-am along with the Nicklaus Tournament Course and La Quinta Country Club, which are also at PGA West.

 The inaugural Desert Classic was played in 1960, won by the legendary 7-time major winner Arnold Palmer.
-In fact it is Palmer who has the most Desert Classic victories with 5 in total.
+In fact it is Palmer who has the most Desert Classic victories with five in total.

 Quick Facts